Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

     profile.setEnableNativeEvents(true);
     WebDriver driver = new FirefoxDriver(profile);

-.. _XpathInWebDriver:

-How XPath Works in WebDriver
+How XPATH Works in WebDriver
 ============================

 At a high level, WebDriver uses a browser's native XPath capabilities wherever